Skip to main content

 Step 3: Brainstorm Ideas and Themes

-Once you know your target audience, brainstorm ideas for blog posts, videos, infographics, or any other content you think your audience would engage with.
-Here are three strategies to get started:
+Once you know your target audience, brainstorm ideas for blog posts, videos, infographics, or any other With solid research in hand, brainstorm ideas for various content types.
+Three ways to start:

-1. List industry topics or trends they’re interested in.
+• List industry topics or trends your audience cares about

-2. Address common questions related to those themes.
+• Address common questions related to those themes

 Step 4: Conduct Content Research